About the Fund.

 The Platforms Fund will provide grants of up to $5000 to a diverse array of artist-driven projects that are ambitious, accessible, and experimental in nature.
 It is our hope that projects that receive support expand the arts ecosystem of the New Orleans region by charting unmapped territory in the structures and production of artistic projects.
 A total of $60,000 in grants will be distributed in 2017.
 The Platforms Fund will award a small number of research and development grants in the amount of $1500 each.
 Research and development grantees will be eligible to apply for up to $3500 in the next grant cycle to help actualize their projects.

 A National Network.

-The Platforms Fund is part of a growing national network of regional re-granting programs supported by the Andy Warhol Foundation, including Alternative Exposure (San Francisco, California), The Idea Fund (Houston, Texas), Precipice Fund (Portland, Oregon), Propeller Fund (Chicago, Illinois), Rocket Grants (Kansas City, Missouri), WaveMaker Grants (Miami, Florida), The Kindling Fund (Portland, Maine), and Grit Fund (Baltimore, Maryland), Fulcrum Fund (Albuquerque, New Mexico), and Visual Arts Fund (Minneapolis-St. Paul, Minnesota).
+The Platforms Fund is part of a growing national network of regional re-granting programs supported by the Andy Warhol Foundation, including Alternative Exposure (San Francisco, California), The Idea Fund (Houston, Texas), Precipice Fund (Portland, Oregon), Propeller Fund (Chicago, Illinois), Rocket Grants (Kansas City, Missouri), WaveMaker Grants (Miami, Florida), The Kindling Fund (Portland, Maine), Grit Fund (Baltimore, Maryland), Fulcrum Fund (Albuquerque, New Mexico), and Visual Arts Fund (Minneapolis-St. Paul, Minnesota).
 The Foundation aims to support the independent creative activity of artists by partnering with leading artist-centered, visual arts organizations across the country.
 Collaborations like the Platforms Fund allow the Foundation to reach a sizable population of informal, non-incorporated artist-initiated endeavors.